JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 You can upload private SSH keys into TeamCity projects.
 Uploaded keys can be used for VCS Root configurations, and in the [SSH Agent](ssh-agent.md) build feature.

 ## Supported Key Format

 TeamCity supports keys in the PEM and OpenSSH formats.
 Keys that use different formats need to be converted.
 For example, you can use the [PuTTY Key Generator](https://www.puttygen.com/) to convert unsupported Putty private keys (`*.ppk`) to the PEM format.
 To do this, navigate to the **Conversions | Export OpenSSH key** menu.

 ## Upload SSH Keys to TeamCity Server

-To allow your projects to access remote repositories via SSH keys, you first need to upload these keys to your TeamCity server.
+To allow your projects to access remote repositories via SSH keys, you first need to upload these keys to your server.

 1. In __[Project Settings](creating-and-editing-projects.md#Managing+Project)__, click __SSH Keys__.
 2. On the __SSH Keys__ page, click __Upload SSH Key__.
-3. In the "_Upload SSH Key_" dialog, browse for a private key file and specify a name for this uploaded key.
+3. In the "_Upload SSH Key_" dialog, browse for a private key file and specify a name for this key.
+4. Click **Save** to save the uploaded key.

 <img src="ssh-keys.png" width="706" alt="Add SSH Keys to TeamCity"/>